ErikHartman/erikhartman.github.io_old/index.md

 ## Featured

+### November
+- Invited speaker to the University of Copenhagen to talk about feature selection in omics (BINN-paper).

 ### October 2023
 - Currently working on two cool projects.
 One in peptidomics and graph theory, and one in feature selection methods.
-- Invited speaker to the University of Copenhagen to talk about feature selection in omics (BINN-paper).
+- Competed at the University World Cup in Slovenia. 🥉

 ### September 2023